Edith Stewart Drewry

 She must have adopted the middle name later.

 See also Georgina and her Sisters.

-In the 1871 census, Edith's profession is given as 'Author'.
+In the 1871 census, aged 30, living in her father's house at 16, Cottage Road, Paddington, Edith's profession is 'Author'.

-In the 1881 census, living at her father's house, 1 Westbury Terrace, unmarried; 'Author Novelist & Press Writer'.
+In the 1881 census, unmarried, living in her father's house, 1 Westbury Terrace, her profession is 'Author Novelist & Press Writer'.

-In the 1891 census at 86, Southampton Row, parish of St. George, Bloomsbury:
+In the 1891 census Edith is living with her sister, Laurentia at 86, Southampton Row, in the parish of St. George, Bloomsbury.

 |Edith Stewart Drewry||Head||Single||50||Author, Novelist||b.
 Paddington, London|